songweizhi/MetaCHIP/README.md

 of all query genomes, as well as a text file [[example](https://github.com/songweizhi/MetaCHIP/blob/master/input_file_examples/human_gut_bins_GTDB.tsv)] which holds taxonomic classification of all input genomes.

-1. Please make sure the ID of sequences/contigs in your input genomes are **LESS** than 22 letters.
+1. Please make sure the ID of sequences/contigs in your input genomes are **LESS than 22 letters** .
 You can use the supplementary module "rename_seqs" to rename sequences, see more details with "MetaCHIP rename_seqs -h".

 1. [**GTDB-Tk**](https://github.com/Ecogenomics/GTDBTk) is recommended for taxonomic classification of input genomes.